longmengua/longmengua.github.io/README.md

-# This GitHub is established for more convenient interviewing.
+# This GitHub is established for interview.

 [Link][eng-doc].